solar2d/com.cabagomez-plugin.ironsource/README.md

     "provider":"ironsource",
     "response":"", -- If error.
 The error reason would be here.
     "type":"<adType>",
-    "isError":false -- Always true for show and offerwalls.
+    "isError":false -- Always true for show.
 }
 ```

-show ("offerwall"-on error, "rewardedVideo"-on error, "interstitial")
+show ("rewardedVideo"-on error, "interstitial")
 ```
 ironsource:	{
     "data":"",
     "name":"ironsource",
     "phase":"show",
     "provider":"ironsource",
     "response":"", -- If error.
 The error reason would be here.
-Always populated for rewarded and offerwall.
+Always populated for rewarded.
     "type":"<adType>",
-    "isError":false -- Always true for rewarded and offerwall.
+    "isError":false -- Always true for rewarded.
 }
 ```

-available ("rewardedVideo", "offerWall")
+available ("rewardedVideo")
 ```
 ironsource:	{
     "data":"",